Didstopia/factorio-server/README.md

 The following environment variables are available:
 ```
 FACTORIO_WORLD_NAME (DEFAULT: "docker" - Name of the save zip file)
-FACTORIO_SERVER_SETTINGS (DEFAULT: "" - Set to 1 to the full file path of your server-settings.json, if you use one)
+FACTORIO_SERVER_SETTINGS (DEFAULT: "" - Set to 1 to the full file path of your server-settings.json *inside the container*, if you use one, ie. `/factorio/server-settings.json`)
 ```